mglasder/swiftygrad/README.md

 # Swiftygrad

-Swiftygrad is a simple autograd library for Swift inspired by Andrej Kaparthy's micrograd for Python (see https://github.com/karpathy/micrograd).
+Swiftygrad is a simple autograd library for Swift inspired by Andrej Karpathy's micrograd for Python (see https://github.com/karpathy/micrograd).

 ### Basic usage